 Taking a taxi isn’t the quickest option and because of the rip-off costs involved we’d suggest giving it a miss.
 The 35-minute ride from the airport is very expensive and no faster than the train.

-Most taxi companies have fixed rate fares of between 500–600 SEK into the centre of the city, so a one-way journey to Gamla Stan is likely to set you back around 550 SEK (£46).
+Most taxi companies have fixed rate fares of around 700 SEK into the centre of the city.

 There’s also a small chance that you might end up getting scammed (the city’s taxi market is not regulated and drivers have been known to overcharge tourists on the way into Stockholm from Arlanda).